Our Story

 One of our first small business owners, Patience, a market trader, granted in July 2013

-Sarah began building relationships within the community – including with Gabriel Maanibe (now Director of Operations) – and Action Through Enterprise launched in late 2012.
-Within months, hundreds of children at Karbo Primary studied on a full stomach, courtesy of an ATE school lunch.
+Action Through Enterprise launched in late 2012, and within months things began to change.
+Hundreds of children at Karbo Primary studied on a full stomach, courtesy of an ATE school lunch.
 A groundnut farmer, two weavers and several other businesses thrived on ATE grants and mentoring.
 And dozens of disabled children attended monthly disability workshops, where every session began with a song.

 Initial training workshop for 13 new business owners, October 2022